-It is not a surprise that strawberries are one of the most popular fruits around the world.
-Their mouth-watering sweet taste is refreshing and they provide a lot of good nutrition.
-Who wouldn’t like to grow them in their garden?!
+Being one of the most popular fruits around the world, there is always demand for them.
 The growing season, however, is quite short.
-That’s why it is a good decision to grow strawberries in a greenhouse in order to have a fresh home-grown supply of these wonderful berries all year round.
+That’s why growing strawberries in a greenhouse is a good idea.
+You can have a fresh home-grown supply of these nutritious berries all year round!

 Types of strawberries

 Depending on your needs and goals, you should know that there are different types of plants to choose from.
 Even if you grow strawberries in a greenhouse, it will not change the bearing times of the plants much.

 Therefore, picking the right type of plant is crucial for your year-round strawberry supply.
 If you just want to extend the picking season, you still may use seasonal plant types.

 June bearers are amazingly common and affordable.
 They provide the highest strawberry yields and you can normally achieve it over a span of two to three weeks.
 They are divided into Early Season, Midseason, and Late Season:

 - Early Season strawberries normally start fruiting in the late spring.